 The money allocated to the Alabama Department of Mental Health will allow for the construction of community mental health centers and the implementation of crisis intervention training programs.
 The bill is now on the Governor’s desk waiting for her signature.

 On Thursday morning, the House Economic Development and Tourism Committee voted to advance the recently introduced HB501 by Rep. Chip Brown, which would allow for lottery ticket sales.
 This bill does not have the gambling expansion provisions that are in a competing Senate bill by Senator Albritton.
 Revenue from the lottery ticket sales would support education efforts including scholarships and student loan repayment grants.
 Estimates that just the lottery would generate for Alabama are between $198 to $285 million per year.

-The legislature will reconvene on Tuesday for its 22nd legislative day.
+The Alabama Legislature is on spring break this week and will reconvene next Tuesday for its 24th legislative day.